jbjurling/MSc_degree_project/PRS.md

 done
 ```

 The output files from allelic scoring with plink was merged to get the sum of scores across all chromosomes for each PRS model.
 Log files from plink2 were moved to a separate folder before merging the scores.
+Function "get_folder" from [@Schmytzi](https://github.com/Schmytzi/ldpred-prs-manual/blob/master/merge_scores.R)

 ```
 module load bioinfo-tools R_packages
 R

-setwd("/castor/project/proj_nobackup/Exjobb/Josefin/PRS/LDpred2/breast_cancer") #/ovarian_cancer for OC

-library(magrittr)
-library(data.table)
-library(dplyr)

 setwd("/castor/project/proj_nobackup/Exjobb/Josefin/PRS/LDpred2/breast_cancer") #/ovarian_cancer for OC